techidaily/site-win11-tips/source/_posts/ephemeral-approach-to-suspending-windows-11-protection-systems.md

 ![Disabling Tamper Protection in Windows Security](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/02/tamper-protection.jpg)
 5. Click**Yes** to the UAC that crops up.

  Now it's time to open the Registry Editor.
-Check out[how to open the Registry Editor on Windows 11](https://www.makeuseof.com/windows-11-open-registry-editor/) for steps on how to do this.
+Check out [how to open the Registry Editor on Windows 11](https://www.makeuseof.com/windows-11-open-registry-editor/) for steps on how to do this.

 1. When the Registry Editor opens, navigate to the following location:
 `HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows Defender`